Getting Started

 Southampton, NY's Sustainable Southampton Green Advisory Committee has a comprehensive plan for sustainability, incorporating all levels of government, business and citizen participation.

-The Dallas Office of Environmental Quality's Environmental Management System (EMS) has created a brochure outlining a number of procedures for municipal employee involvement.
+The Dallas Office of Environmental Quality's Environmental Management System (EMS) has created an Environmental Policy outlining a number of procedures for municipal employee involvement.

 Resources